-I love making this pasta because it's one of the simplest, most drool worthy week night dinners you can make.
-I've prepared this probably 3 dozen times and I usually make it with heavy cream (sans Burrata because I feel that would be too much cream).
-However, when I changed this recipe I decided to try something new and go for coconut cream.
-I had to enter with an open mind because I wasn't really sure how I felt about turning this beloved dish of mine into one that was much more "coconutty."
+Leek & Prosciutto Linguine is the perfect, quick meal!
+I love making this pasta because it's one of the simplest, most drool-worthy week-night dinners you can make.
+I've prepared this probably 3 dozen times with heavy cream but I wanted to make some changes.
+Not too long ago, I had to temporarily cut out dairy due to health reasons but really wanted to continue to make some of my favorite meals that call for this ingredient.
+I decided to try something new and go for coconut cream.
+Admittedly, I was nervous about I had to enter with an open mind because I wasn't really sure how I felt about turning this beloved dish of mine into one that was much more "coconutty."
 If you can get past this idea, I assure you, you too will be thrilled with how it turns out.

 Watch me make Leek & Prosciutto Linguine here